 July 29, 2019

-The National Network to End Domestic Violence (NNEDV), along with victim advocates, attorneys, judges, law enforcement, technology experts, and member coalitions are gathering in San Francisco from July 29-31 to highlight the importance of tech safety for survivors of domestic violence and the organizations who serve them.
+Washington, DC – The National Network to End Domestic Violence (NNEDV), along with victim advocates, attorneys, judges, law enforcement, technology experts, and member coalitions, are gathering in San Francisco from July 29-31 to highlight the importance of tech safety for survivors of domestic violence and the organizations that serve them.

-“In my thirteen years addressing the intersection of technology and violence at NNEDV, I have never been more proud and excited about the diverse group of presenters and sessions being offered at this year’s Technology Summit,” said Erica Olsen, Director of Safety Net at NNEDV.
+“In my thirteen years addressing the intersection of technology and violence at NNEDV, I have never been more proud and excited about the diverse group of presenters and sessions being offered at this year’s Technology Summit,” said Erica Olsen, NNEDV Director of Safety Net.
 “It’s crucial to hear from experts, advocates, and survivors in order to build a safe and connected future.”

 Presenting sponsor Facebook, as well as sponsors Google, Uber, Apple, Pinterest, and Airbnb, will join NNEDV staff to discuss best practices for survivor safety.
 Snapchat and YouTube are also sending representatives.